MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Related Work

 \subsection{Multi-bit watermarking}

-ThreeBricks~\cite{fernandez2023three} extends the schemes of KGW~\cite{kirchenbauer2023watermark} and AA~\cite{Aaronson2023}, respectively, by encoding multi-bit messages through cyclic shifts of the vocabulary permutation or sampling randomness according to the target message, enabling efficient multi-bit identification.
-Similarly, RSBH~ \cite{qu2024provably} construct message-dependent cyclic shifts of the vocabulary permutation based on KGW and bias tokens in the corresponding green list to facilitate multi-bit decoding, further incorporating error-correcting codes to improve robustness.
+ThreeBricks~\citep{fernandez2023three} extends the schemes of KGW~\citep{kirchenbauer2023watermark} and AA~\citep{Aaronson2023}, respectively, by encoding multi-bit messages through cyclic shifts of the vocabulary permutation or sampling randomness according to the target message, enabling efficient multi-bit identification.
+Similarly, RSBH~\citep{qu2024provably} construct symbol-dependent cyclic shifts of the vocabulary permutation based on KGW and bias tokens in the corresponding green list to facilitate multi-bit decoding, further incorporating error-correcting codes to improve robustness.
 However, these approaches fundamentally formulate multi-bit recovery as a multi-class identification problem, where different messages correspond to shifted but otherwise symmetric hypotheses.
 As a result, under a constrained token budget, cyclic shifts alone do not explicitly maximize the statistical separation between the true message and incorrect alternatives, leading to limited decoding reliability as the message space grows.
 To compensate for this effect, strong bias is often required to amplify the signal.
 For example, RSBH sets the bias parameter to $\delta = 6.0$ to achieve high bit accuracy, at the cost of substantially increased text distortion.

-In contrast, MirrorMark employs a single-key and structured mirroring construction that explicitly creates complementary hypotheses for multi-bit decoding.
-By directly maximizing per-token contrast between the true message and all incorrect hypotheses while preserving the sampling distribution, MirrorMark achieves reliable multi-bit decoding with high bit accuracy and maintains text quality.
+In contrast, MirrorMark uses a structured mirroring construction that increases matched--mismatched contrast while preserving the relevant pseudorandom distribution.

-MPAC~\cite{yoo2023advancing} introduce a multi-color technique.
+MPAC~\citep{yoo2023advancing} introduces a multi-color technique.
 In this scheme, the pseudorandom vocabulary permutation (seeded by prior tokens) is partitioned into multiple equal-length segments, each represented by a distinct color.
 Message bits are then encoded by selecting color segments.
-For example, dividing the vocabulary into four colors requires a 2-bits message to specify a segment.
+For example, dividing the vocabulary into four colors requires a 2-bit message to specify a segment.
 During generation, the logits of tokens within the chosen color segment corresponding to the message are boosted by a fixed bias, steering the next token toward that segment.